leibrocs/SnowCoverAnalysis_SpatialPython/README.md

 # Analysis of Snow Cover and Snow Cover Duration in Central Asia

 ## 1. Introduction
 Snow is one of the essential factors in the cryosphere and very sensitive to global climate change, especially in the arid and semi-arid regions of Central Asia [1].
 Seasonal snow cover acts as efficient insulation as well as a natural water reservoir, storing solid precipitation in winter and releasing it during the spring and summer melt.
 Across the world, more than a billion people rely on snow as a resource for drinking water, irrigation, and/or hydroelectric power.
 Significant changes in how long snow persists on the ground can change the timing and amount of available water for communities dependent on snowmelt [2].
-Snow cover is measured in duration, meaning how many days a particular place is covered by snow [1].
-In remote areas, like Central Asia, situ monitoring is rare due to terrain complexity and inaccessibility, making remote sensing the most practical way to understand snow pattern.
+Snow cover is measured in duration, meaning how many days a particular place is covered with snow [1].
+In remote areas, like Central Asia, in situ monitoring is rare due to terrain complexity and inaccessibility, making remote sensing the most practical way to understand snow pattern.
 The Moderate Resolution Imaging Spectrometer (MODIS) is a popular choice for assessing snow cover trends because of its multispectral band placement, radiometric resolution that reduces saturation over bright snow, frequent temporal resolution, and record length, with snow cover maps since 1999/2002 (Aqua/Terra).
-This analysis used the daily MODIS Terra and Aqua Snow Cover product to investigated snow cover pattern and snow cover duration for a period of ten hydrological years from 2012 to 2022 in Central Asia.
+This analysis used the daily MODIS Terra and Aqua Snow Cover product to investigated snow cover patterns and snow cover duration for a period of ten hydrological years from 2012 to 2022 in Central Asia.

 ## 2. Material and Methods

 ### Study Region - Central Asia
-The study region was defined by the extent of the MODIS tile h23v04, which is located in Central Asia and covers the corner region of seven countries (Russia, Mongolia, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan, and China).
-It includes the entire Tianshan Mountains in the South as well as the Altai Mountain Range in the North with the Zhunge’er Basin in between.
-Over 80% of the precipitation concentrates on the mountainous areas, providing crucial water resources for this arid and semiarid region.
-The snow cover and snow cover accumulation in this area differ significantly due to complex topography, various land types as well as varying climate regimes [3].
+The study region was delineated by the boundaries of the MODIS tile h23v04, located in Central Asia and covering the corner region of seven countries: Russia, Mongolia, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan, and China.
+This region spans from the entirety of the Tianshan Mountains in the South to the Altai Mountain Range in the North, with the Zhunge’er Basin lying in between.
+Notably, more than 80% of the precipitation in this area is concentrated within the mountainous zones, providing crucial water resources for this arid and semiarid region.
+The distribution and accumulation of snow in this area exhibit significant variations due to complex topography, divers land types as well as varying climate regimes [3].

 <p align="center">
 <img src="https://github.com/leibrocs/SnowCoverAnalysis_SpatialPython/assets/116877154/123a0afe-6219-4f9b-afac-4983be31216b" width="600"/>